 Force back face culling – Enables or disables (default) back face culling for camera and shadow rays.
 When this option is enabled, the surfaces of objects which are turned away from the camera (or the light source, when tracing shadows) appear fully transparent.
 This enables a camera outside a closed object to see inside it.

 Note: This option does not function when the Use Embree option is enabled in the System rollout.
 To force back face culling, Use Embree should be disabled and set the following environment variable: VRAY_USE_SINGLE_RAY=1.

 Default lights – Controls the default lights in the scene.

 Off – Default lights in the scene are always switched off.

 On – Default lights are always switched on when there are no lights in the scene or the Lights option is disabled.

 Off with GI – Default lights are switched off only when Global Illumination is enabled or there are lights in the scene.

 Adaptive lights – Uses information from the Light cache to determine which lights to sample.
-If a Light cache is not used, uniform sampling is used.
-Depending on the scene, it can be faster than the Full lights evaluation and Uniform probabilistic lights mode.
+If a Light cache is not used, light tree sampling is used.
+Depending on the scene, it can be faster than the Full lights evaluation mode.